peteroupc/peteroupc.github.io/random.md

 <a id=Unit_Tests></a>
 #### Unit Tests

-A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test is deterministic and consistent).
+A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test delivers consistent output across computers).

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation